nogibjj/Project4_Kashaf/README.md

 3. Check Swagger documentation

 ### Part 4: Create a Dockerfile:
-1. Create a Dockerfile - populated the Dockerfile file using FastAPI library
+1. Create a Dockerfile to package the application and all its dependencies in a virtual container - populated the Dockerfile file using FastAPI library
 2. Build the Dockerfile
 3. Run the Dockerfile

 ### Part 5: Deploy with AWS
-1. Create connection with AWS
+1. Create connection with AWS - by adding AWS credntials to Github Secrets
-2. Create a new ECR repository
+2. Create a fully-managed Docker container registry using ECR which will make it easy to store, manage, and deploy Docker container images.
-3. Create a new ECS cluster
+3. Use AWS CodeBuild to build and test the Docker image (for continuous delivery)